 One downside of scheduling during temperate seasons is that everyone else is doing the same thing.
 You may find yourself in a long queue for installation or you may not even be able to get in during that period.

 Still, if possible, it is better to have your windows replaced in better weather.
 If the technicians are working under duress, they may rush the job through.
 Caulking may not set well in extremely cold conditions.
 Moisture can affect the tight tolerances related to window installation.

 Do-It-Yourself Window Replacement

-Replacement windows are a prime example of why it is sometimes beneficial to have professionals take on a home improvement project.
+Replacement windows are a prime example of why it is sometimes beneficial to have professionals take on a home improvement project rather than doing it yourself.
 Professional window installers do this job day in and day out, and they have the necessary tools and skills needed to finish the job in hours, not days or weeks.

-In theory, homeowners can save money by replacing they own windows.
+In theory, homeowners can save money by replacing their own windows.
 But the retail supply chain for replacement windows can be limited.
 Home centers usually stock only new-construction windows and rarely replacement windows.